The dispersion time of random walks on finite graphs: Introduction

 \subsection{Our Contributions}

-A fundamental question is whether we can relate the two dispersion times.
-We answer this question by developing a coupling, based on ``cutting \& pasting'' particle trajectories, which we use to show the following result below.
-Here, we use $\tau^v_{seq}(G)$ and $\tau^v_{par}(G)$ to denote the dispersion time of Sequential-IDLA and Parallel-IDLA on $G$ with origin $v$, respectively. \begin{theorem}[see Theorem~\ref{PStocS} and Theorem~\ref{couplog}] For any graph $G$ and $v \in V(G)$,
+Let $\tau^v_{seq}(G)$ and $\tau^v_{par}(G)$ to denote the dispersion time of Sequential-IDLA and Parallel-IDLA on $G$ with origin $v$, respectively.
+The key question is how are $\tau^v_{seq}(G)$ and $\tau^v_{par}(G)$ related and is there an ordering between them.
+We answer this question by developing a coupling, based on ``cutting \& pasting'' particle trajectories, which we use to show the following result below. \begin{theorem}[see Theorems~\ref{PStocS} and~\ref{couplog}] For any connected $n$-vertex graph $G$ and $v \in V(G)$,

-Further, \end{theorem} Nonetheless, if instead we count the total number of jumps performed by all particles, then this quantity has the same distribution in both processes.
-The intuition behind Parallel-IDLA being slower than Sequential-IDLA is that, due to competition between particles trying to settle concurrently, the lengths of particle trajectories in Parallel-IDLA vary more than in Sequential-IDLA.
+Further, \end{theorem} If instead we count the total number of jumps performed by all particles, then this quantity has the same distribution in both processes.
+Our work leaves whether $\Ex{\tau_{par}^v(G)}=\BO{\Ex{\tau_{seq}^v(G)}}$ as an open question.

-It is an important open question whether $\Ex{\tau_{par}^v(G)}=\BO{\Ex{\tau_{seq}^v(G)}}$.
 Note however, that Theorem \ref{complete} demonstrates that already for the clique, the Parallel-IDLA is about 30 percent slower than the Sequential-IDLA.
-Thus, we cannot have equality between the two processes, even though the path is an example where the Parallel-IDLA and Sequential-IDLA have the same dispersion time up to low order terms.
-In Section \ref{coupling} we introduce a variant of the Parallel-IDLA where each particle has an exponential clock of rate 1 and moves every time the clock rings until the particle settles.
-We name this variant the continuous-time Uniform-IDLA (CTU-IDLA) and show equality up to lower order terms w.h.p. between dispersion times in the CTU-IDLA and Parallel-IDLA.
-Expanding on the ideas of proving this theorem, we also present some results relating the lazy versions to the non-lazy versions of the processes (for further details, see Section~\ref{coupling}).
+Thus, we cannot have equality between the two processes, even though the path is an example where both processes have the same dispersion time up to lower order terms, see Theorem \ref{PathConstSame}.